The Impact of Adding NaOH on the pH of Water

 4. Laboratory applications: Precise pH control is crucial in various laboratory experiments and analyses, where the pH of solutions can affect the outcome of the experiment or the accuracy of the results.

-See also The pH of Boiled Distilled Water: Understanding the Nuances
+See also The pH of Dehumidifier Water: Exploring the Implications for Gardening and Beyond

 In conclusion, understanding the impact of adding NaOH on the pH of water is essential for various applications, from water treatment to industrial processes and environmental monitoring.
 By applying the principles of pH calculation and considering the factors that influence the pH change, you can effectively manage and control the pH of water to meet your specific needs.